Citrullinemia Overview

 Both types of citrullinemia are inherited in an autosomal recessive pattern, which means both copies of the respective gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Takeyori Saheki practices in Kagoshima, Japan.
-Saheki and is rated as an Elite expert by MediFind in the treatment of Citrullinemia.
+Saheki is rated as an Elite expert by MediFind in the treatment of Citrullinemia.
 Their top areas of expertise are Citrullinemia, Urea Cycle Disorders (UCD), Cholestasis, and Bile Duct Obstruction.

 Kiyoshi Hayasaka practices in Yamagata, Japan.
-Hayasaka and is rated as an Elite expert by MediFind in the treatment of Citrullinemia.
+Mr. Hayasaka is rated as an Elite expert by MediFind in the treatment of Citrullinemia.
 His top areas of expertise are Citrullinemia, Urea Cycle Disorders (UCD), Congenital Central Hypoventilation Syndrome, West Syndrome, and Liver Transplant.

 Summary: This is a multi-center, cross-sectional study to assess risk for liver fibrosis and hepatic injury in individuals with urea cycle disorders (UCDs) using serum biomarkers, Fibroscan, and MRE.
 This study will be conducted at 5 sites of the Urea Cycle Disorders Consortium: Baylor College of Medicine in Houston, TX, Seattle Children's Hospital in Seattle, WA, Children's Hospital Colorado in Aurora, CO...